ProgrammableMatterLab/code-theory/README.md

-block is a library designed to study and visualize encodings and their interactions under rotation and translation.
+block is a library designed to study and visualize configurations of magnets and their interactions under rotation and translation.
+When two configurations of magnets are fully attracted to each other, they have a normalize attractive force of -1.
+Similarly, when two configurations are fully repulsive to each other, they have a normalized attractive force of 1.

 # Key Components

-1. **Block Class**: Encapsulates tensor data with polarity information for calculating attraction between blocks.
+1. **Block**: Encapsulates tensor data with polarity information for calculating attraction between blocks.
-2. **Plotting Functions**: Include `plot_faces` for visualizing tensor faces with polarities.
+2. **Plotting Functions**: useful for visualizing interactions between blocks
-3. **Utility Functions**: Convert tensors to points using `tensor_to_points`.
+3. **Generators**: easily create random or ordered blocks
+4. **Math Functions**: useful math functions for operating on points
+5. **Solver**: coming soon... (:

 # Installation
 To install the block library, follow these steps: